 Our principal uses of cash are to finance our research and development activities.
 Since inception, we have funded these activities primarily from government grants and clinical trial assistance, and from sales of our equity securities.
-At December 31, 2018, we had cash and cash equivalents of \$259,701 and total assets of \$642,064, as compared to \$312,727 and \$490,235, respectively, at December 31, 2017.
-At December 31, 2018, we had a working capital deficit of \$1,005,127, compared to \$363,218 at December 31, 2017.
-Our current liabilities at December 31, 2018 and 2017 include \$1,220,179 and \$715,235, respectively, of accrued management salaries and director fees, payment of which is continuing to be deferred as discussed further below.
+At December 31, 2019, we had cash and cash equivalents of \$283,341 and total assets of \$468,880, as compared to \$259,701 and \$642,064, respectively, at December 31, 2018.
+At December 31, 2019, we had a working capital deficit of \$1,568,929, compared to \$1,005,127 at December 31, 2018.
+Our current liabilities at December 31, 2019 and 2018 include \$1,732,702 and \$1,220,179, respectively, of accrued management salaries and director fees, payment of which is being deferred as discussed further below.

-Net cash used in operating activities was \$1,543,026, \$1,688,464, and \$1,946,119 for the years ended December 31, 2018, 2017 and 2016, respectively.
-Generally, the variances between periods are due to fluctuations in our net losses, offset by non-cash charges such as depreciation and stock-based and deferred compensation expense, and by net changes in our assets and liabilities.
+Net cash used in operating activities was \$1,398,497 and \$1,543,026 for the years ended December 31, 2019 and 2018, respectively.
+Generally, the variances between periods are due to fluctuations in our net losses, offset by non-cash charges such as depreciation and stock-based compensation expense, and by net changes in our assets and liabilities.
 Our net losses generally fluctuate based on expenditures for our research activities, partially offset by government grant revenues.
-As of December 31, 2018, there is \$2,589,247 in approved grant funds available for use during 2019 and 2020.
-Of this amount, we expect that approximately \$1,385,000 will be used by us to reimburse third parties who will provide services covered by these grants.
+As of December 31, 2019, there is \$1,605,505 in approved grant funds available for use during 2020.
+Of this amount, we expect that \$1,053,776 will be used by us to reimburse third parties who will provide services covered by these grants.
 See "Results of Operations - Grant and Collaboration Revenues" below for additional details concerning our government grants.

-Members of our executive management team and our board of directors have deferred receipt of portions of their salaries and fees in order to help conserve the Company's cash resources.
-As of December 31, 2018, the accumulated deferrals totaled \$1,220,179.
-We expect the ongoing deferrals of approximately \$36,200 per month for the management salaries to continue until such time as a significant financing event (as determined by the board of directors) is consummated.
+Members of our executive management team are deferring receipt of portions of their salaries and members of our board of directors are deferring receipt of all of their fees in order to help conserve the Company's cash resources.
+As of December 31, 2019, the accumulated deferrals totaled \$1,732,702.
+We expect the ongoing deferrals of approximately \$31,800 per month for the management salaries to continue until such time as a significant financing event (as determined by the board of directors) is consummated.

 NIAID has funded the costs of conducting all of our human clinical trials (Phase 1 and Phase 2a) to date for our preventive HIV vaccines, with GeoVax incurring certain costs associated with manufacturing the clinical vaccine supplies and other study support.
-NIAID will also fund the cost of a planned Phase 1 trial (HVTN 132) to further evaluate the safety and immunogenicity of adding "protein boost" components to our vaccine, GOVX-B11.
-We expect HVTN 132 to commence patient enrollment in mid-2019.
-Additionally, we are party to a collaboration with American Gene Technologies International, Inc. (AGT) whereby AGT intends to conduct a Phase 1 human clinical trial with our combined technologies, with the ultimate goal of developing a functional cure for HIV infection; we expect that AGT will begin the phase 1 trial during the second half of 2019.
-We are also currently in discussions with two other consortiums for the use of our vaccine in similar efforts toward developing a cure for HIV infection; we expect one or both of these studies to begin in late 2019 or early 2020.
+We expect that NIAID will also fund the cost of the planned Phase 1 trial (HVTN 132) to further evaluate the safety and immunogenicity of adding "protein boost" components to our vaccine, GOVX-B11.
+We expect HVTN 132 to commence patient enrollment in late 2020.
+Additionally, we are party to a collaboration with American Gene Technologies International, Inc. (AGT) whereby AGT intends to conduct a Phase 1 human clinical trial with our combined technologies, with the ultimate goal of developing a functional cure for HIV infection.
+We expect that AGT will begin the phase 1 trial during 2020.
+A similar effort is underway with a consortium led by researchers at the University of California, San Francisco (UCSF), using our vaccine as part of a combinational therapy to induce remission in HIV-positive individuals.
+We also expect this program to enter clinical trials during 2020.

-Net cash used in investing activities was \$-0-, \$4,350, and \$-0- for the years ended December 31, 2018, 2017 and 2016, respectively.
+Net cash used in investing activities was \$7,606 and \$-0- for the years ended December 31, 2019 and 2018, respectively.
 Our investing activities have consisted predominantly of capital expenditures for laboratory equipment.